-Age: 85 Job title: Retired teacher
+Job title: Retired teacher

-Karanjit is an intelligent and sociable woman, who enjoys visiting and writing letters to her friends.
-She is very independent and lives alone in the house she shared with her late husband, despite her family's wishes that she move in with them.
-She has had a number of falls in the last 5 years, with increasing frequency and also been treated for multiple, recurring UTIs.
+Karanjit is an intelligent and sociable woman, enjoys visiting and writing letters to her friends.
+She is very independent and lives shared with her husband, despite family's wishes that she move in with them.
+She has had a number of falls in multiple, recurring UTIs.

 Karanjit is able to attend her local community centre to meet her friends and speak to her Care Coordinator in her mother tongue, who arranges for her to be picked up to reduce her fall risk.
-She is also able to attend her outpatient appointments at the community centre and her family are pleased she is supported to remain independent
+She is also able to attend her outpatient appointments at the community centre and her family are pleased she is supported to remain